 However, due to the stricter security settings on some PayPal accounts, occasionally we need you to gather some information for us, because PayPal won’t allow us access to some parts of your account!

-For example, we’ll normally setup what’s called the PayPal “API” system, which means your website is authorised to issue refunds to customers, etc. This step isn’t essential, but it is handy to have your website properly authorised and linked with your PayPal account, as it’ll activate additional features.
+For example, we’ll normally setup what’s called the PayPal “API” system, which means your website is authorised to issue refunds to customers, etc. This ensures your website is properly authorised and linked with your PayPal account.

 If we’ve asked you to send us your PayPal API details, please do the following:

 - Login to your PayPal account at https://www.paypal.com/signin.